Please Note: We may receive commissions on purchases made from our chosen links.

 Church Video Camera Placement Using A Single Camera

-This may seem obvious but not everyone thinks about the way the video will look as the number 1 thing when choosing where to place the camera.
+This may seem obvious, but not everyone thinks about the way the video will look like the number 1 thing when choosing where to place the camera.

-If you are only going to use 1 camera in your production then it needs to be in the center of the church.
+If you are only going to use one camera in your production, then it needs to be at the center of the church.
 You want a full frontal shot of the person you are videoing.
 You want to be able to zoom in on the speaker and zoom out to capture the whole worship team.

 However unless your sound booth is in the middle of the sanctuary instead of at the back, you may not want to place your camera in the center aisle.
 Not only will you have a problem with people blocking the view as they are entering or leaving the sanctuary, but it may violate fire codes.

 The best place to put your video camera is at the back of the church behind the center aisle.
 You will also want to consider raising the camera up on a platform if you are using a tripod, or mounting it on the wall if you are using a PTZ camera.
 It should be about 8 feet high so that it will zoom over the heads of the congregation when they are standing.

 If you are going to use multiple cameras, then you will want to add to the placement of the center camera with placements that provide different angles.

 There are two positions you can add to your production along the side of the sanctuary.
 If you place your church cameras about halfway down on either side of your sanctuary, you can get some great shots.
 Not only can you give a side view of your speaker or worship team, but you can also pan across the congregation as well to get some great side shots.